coupergateway/couper-examples/oauth2-client-credentials/README.md

 }
 ```

-We start couper and send a request to the client endpoint:
+We start Couper and send a request to the client endpoint:

 ```sh
 $ curl -is localhost:8080/foo